samuel-rosa/spsann-doc/acdc.md

 These features dictate how they should be handled.

-The first important feature is that each covariate is spatially exhaustive, that is, they cover the entire study area.
+The first important feature is that each covariate is spatially exhaustive, that is, they cover the entire spatial domain.
 The set of values of a covariate composes the population of values of that covariate.
 As such, when calculating any statistic to describe the population, we should use the appropriate equation for population estimates.
-This also means that the population of covariate values is constrained not only by the feature space, but also by the geographic space -- the limits of the study area.
+This also means that the population of covariate values is constrained not only by the feature space, but also by the geographic space -- the limits of the spatial domain.
 It results that not all mathematically possible values exist, and we are constrained to the population of existing values.
 This is why the method of M&M is called *constrained* Latin hypercube sampling.

 The second important feature is that the covariates are not random uncertain variables (with a few exception).
 Instead, in DSM we assume that they have been